The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 Abnormal use (intentional misuse) is out of scope, but may be part of foreseeable misuse.

-Details of RF validation:
+Details of HF validation:

 - complete test protocol